 ESG Assessment

-Positive Indicators: Tesla's products directly advance the global energy transition by displacing internal combustion engine vehicles and enabling renewable energy storage at scale.
-The company's LFP battery strategy has materially reduced cobalt intensity per vehicle.
-Tesla's Corpus Christi lithium refinery represents meaningful investment in domestic mineral processing.
-The company publishes annual Impact Reports and participates in responsible sourcing initiatives.
-Tesla's stated target of zero cobalt in future battery generations, if achieved, would be transformative for the ethical mineral sourcing landscape.
+Positive Indicators: Tesla's products support vehicle electrification and renewable energy storage at scale.
+The company's LFP battery strategy has reduced cobalt intensity in covered product configurations.
+Tesla's Corpus Christi lithium refinery represents meaningful investment in domestic mineral processing if it reaches planned operation.
+The company publishes annual Impact Reports and participates in responsible-sourcing initiatives.

-Concerns: Multi-tier supply chain opacity limits Tesla's ability to verify mineral origins, particularly for cobalt processed through Chinese intermediaries.
-Dependence on CATL, whose DRC cobalt sourcing practices are less transparent than Western suppliers, creates residual ethical risk.
-Tesla's Conflict Minerals Reports identify smelters of concern but do not demonstrate mine-level traceability.
-The Corpus Christi lithium refinery has faced community concerns regarding water consumption and chemical handling in a water-stressed region.
-Corporate governance controversies surrounding CEO Elon Musk, including the 2024 compensation dispute, political activities, and attention split across multiple companies (SpaceX, X/Twitter, Neuralink, xAI, The Boring Company), raise questions about management focus on complex supply chain challenges.
+Concerns: Multi-tier supply chain opacity limits external verification of mineral origins, particularly for cobalt processed through intermediaries.
+Tesla's Conflict Minerals Reports cover 3TG minerals and identify smelters/refiners, but they do not provide full mine-level traceability for cobalt.
+Community and permitting issues around new mineral-processing facilities require local-source verification.
+Corporate governance controversies surrounding CEO Elon Musk, including the 2024 compensation dispute, political activity, and attention split across multiple companies, raise questions about management focus on complex supply-chain challenges.

 Labour and Human Rights: Tesla's direct manufacturing operations have faced labour complaints including allegations of workplace safety issues at US factories and anti-union practices.
 While these concerns relate to Tesla's own operations rather than its mineral supply chain, they form part of the company's overall ESG profile.
 In the mineral supply chain, Tesla's due diligence processes aim to prevent child labour and forced labour in cobalt mining, but the structural opacity of multi-tier supply chains limits the effectiveness of these processes.